BACK TO STAFF INFO

 Specific Responsibilities:

-4. Capture and document through photos and videos camp life.
+4. Capture and document unforgettable camp moments through high-quality photos and videos.

 Work Conditions: